pwmckenna/react-transform-style/README.md

 ### Caveats

 - This will style the outermost element returned by your component's render function.
 Styling something deeper in the tree is not supported (and probably much harder) using this transform.
 - `style` props are combined, with the passed in `style` prop taking precendence.
-This makes it easier to override the default styling, but there's no way to guarentee your components style won't be overrided.
+This makes it easier to override the default styling, but there's no way to guarentee your components style won't be overridden.